-- m.30.
-1. The mask must not be the point to glance off covered, in whole or in part, by material which can cause (cf. m.25). - 2.
+m.30.
+1. The mask must not be covered, in whole or in part, by conductive material or material which can cause the point to glance off (cf. m.25).

 The mask must be so shaped that the bib reaches below the prominences of the collar bones (clavicles).